MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

 >`<yourAppId>` > `<yourAADTenantId>.tenant.runtime.msappproxy.net`

-If the connector group that is assigned to the Complex App is not in the region of the Default connector group, one of the following domain suffix must be used in the DNS entries mentioned above:
+If the connector group that is assigned to the Complex App is not in the region of the Default connector group, one of the following domain suffixes must be used in the DNS entries mentioned above:

 | Connector Assigned Region | External URL |
 | ---   | ---         |